SeLite/SeLite.github.io/ComponentsDependants.md

 ---
 {% include links %}

 Following shows direct dependencies between Firefox [Components](Components) that form SeLite.
+You don't need to read this if you use all SeLite components.

+If you disable some components, do it at {{chromeUrl}} _about:addons_.
+Don't disable them in Selenium menu Options > Options... > Plugins.<!-- because that doesn't disable chrome overloads/overlays -->

 <!-- Keep the following table sorted alphabetically.-->
 <table class="table"><thead>